Interested In This Yacht?

 One step down from the main cockpit, one enters the enclosed pilothouse that features seating for up to six.
 There is an L-shaped settee to port with fixed varnished cherry table, and a settee to starboard with built-in nav station with varnished cherry chart table forward.
 This unique space is comfortable, safe from the elements, climate-controlled with heat/AC, and quite airy with superb visibility in all directions.
 Overhead hatches, opening front windshield and numerous fixed windows provide excellent natural light and ventilation.
 In good conditions, the rear curtains can be opened to provide one large indoor/outdoor living space under sail or at anchor.
 Secondary access to the engine room is through the lift-up starboard settee.

 Stepping down from the pilothouse, one finds a functional wrap-around galley to starboard with generous storage and counter space.
+Features include:

 The guest stateroom is opposite the galley to port, featuring upper and lower berths, bureau, and hanging locker.